sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 The text `Hello World!` should appear in the output box.

 There's nothing particularly wrong with online interpreters for our needs, but if you want to use Python for something more advanced you'll want an interpreter which runs directly on your computer.
-Downloads are available for all common OS's from [the website](https://www.python.org/downloads/). (try [Portable Python](http://portablepython.com) if you can't install programs on your computer).
+Downloads are available for all common OS's from [the website](https://www.python.org/downloads/).
+Try [Portable Python](http://portablepython.com) if you can't install programs on your computer.

 ## Statements